jon-harper/QExt/README.md

  - Excellent documentation

 ## Features
-QExt exposes and maintains functionality that is "private" in Qt.
-The canonical example of a private class later made public is QVarLengthArray.
-QExt re-implements and supports similar types of useful classes that are hidden in Qt or emulates their functionality.

-QExt also makes Qt-style development easier, such as the use of the d-ptr (also known as the compiler firewall), including Private class inheritance and back links (see `QePublicBase` and `QePrivateBase` in QeCore).
+QExt makes Qt-style development easier, such as support for the d-ptr (also known as the compiler firewall), including Private class inheritance and back links (see `qe::PublicBase` and `qe::PrivateBase` in the core module).

-C++14 is now supported by VS, gcc, and Clang, so it is used throughout the library to speed, ease, and simplify development.
-One of the benefits of this are macros that replace `Q_D` and `Q_Q` without needing a class name declaration (`QE_D` and `Q_EQ`).
+C++14 is used throughout the library to speed, ease, and simplify development.
+One of the benefits of this are macros that replace `Q_D` and `Q_Q` without needing a class name declaration (`QE_D` and `QE_Q`).
 This is legal code in QExt:

     void MyPublicClass::setFoo(const Foo &f)
     {